Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 The Benefits of Both

-Dry food has a high-calorie content, and your dog should only need to consume small amounts to keep themselves full.
+Dry food has a high-calorie content, and your dog should only need to consume small amounts to cover their daily caloric requirements.
 This type of food is also considered the most economical solution, unlike wet food.

 That said, wet food can have several advantages for your dog.
-Most dogs prefer wet food because it has a more intense taste and smell.
+Most dogs prefer it because it has a more appealing taste and smell.
 Also, it has a high water content, which has an additional benefit for your dog’s health.
-This type of food could be the ideal solution even for overweight dogs that like to eat.
-They can eat more wet food without exceeding their caloric needs due to its low energy content.
+This type of food could be a solution for some overweight dogs too, as they can eat more wet food without exceeding their caloric needs.

 Semi-moist Dog Food?